PaperclipsKai/Wine-Simulator/README.md

  The wine can then be sold by pressing one.</p>
  <h2>Joja Cola</h2>
  <p>(Stolen from stardew valley) A soda machine can be bought again at the mechant.<br>
- Once you have a wine you can click the machine and wait 100 to make a joja cola.<br>
+ Once you have a wine you can click the machine and wait 100 seconds to make a joja cola.<br>
  You can sell it by pressing 2.</p>
  <h2>Cellars</h2>
  <p>Once you have gotten all 8 kegs you can click the cellar button.<br>